vmware-ibm-jil/stocktrader-jil-v2/README.md

     docker-compose logs | grep –I ‘<Service-Name>’
     ```
 - Check the docker container status with “docker ps”
-- Now once all the services are up and running –Import and deploy  stocktrader-jil-v2/src/portfolio/stock-trader-loyalty-decision-service.zip on ODM `http://<Ubuntu-VM-IP>:9060` (odmAdmin /odmAdmin)
+- Now once all the services are up and running –Import and deploy  stocktrader-jil-v2/src/portfolio/stock-trader-loyalty-decision-service.zip on ODM `http://<Ubuntu-VM-IP>:9060` (odmAdmin/odmAdmin)
 - Now you can login to Trader UI with link `https://<Ubuntu-VM-IP>:9443/trader/login` (admin/admin)

 ### Deploy notification service in OCP: